Stories about donation an tranplantation

 Then his brother and dad came in to say goodbye.
 It was silent and calm in the room.
 We held his hand, whispered something in his ear, touched him...we sent our love thoughout his vains al the way up to his sick heart.
 We loved him so much, our little FIFA-champion, our little wiseguy, our walking encyclopedia, ...We hugged him, caressed his little legs with lots of white hair on them... our little boy-scout, Max' little brother.
 A few hours later dad and Max left and a friend came along to stand by me when we took our little hero to theatre, for the very last time...

-The people of ' Eurotransplant' waited at the door, ready to receive the organs. ' Are you the mother?', someone said. ' Thank you for this gift of life.'
-I will never forget these words, not even when I lie dribbling and sobbing, lost in time in my elderly days.
+The surgeon teams waited at the door, ready to receive the organs. ' Are you the mother?', someone said. ' Thank you for this gift of life.'
+I will never forget these words.

 I kissed my hero goodbye, the biggest kiss ever, and wished him a good trip to Adriaan, his friend.